Google Translate Disclaimer

 The help line provides:

 Counselling services for people experiencing problems related to their gambling and for their families are available free of charge to Saskatchewan residents.
-Contact your health region.
+To find services in your area, contact the Saskatchewan Health Authority.

 Services are offered by experienced counsellors who work in out-patient settings.